-- The standard functionality of the OSN is usable without restrictions. - The user can see which way (private P2P or public OSN) the data comes from and where it goes. - Data access should only be possible for authorized users. - The data exchange should be automatically encrypted so that the data is worthless for third parties. - The data format is flexible in order to map changes and new OSN functionalities. - The solution is client-side since there is no control over the OSN server. - The OSN Service Provider can retrieve anonymized data relevant to him. - The solution is platform independent.
+- The standard functionality of the OSN can be used without restrictions. - The user can clearly see which way (private or OSN) the data goes and where it comes from. - Data access should only be possible for authorized users. - The data exchange should be automatically encrypted, so that the data is worthless for third parties. - The data format is flexible in order to map changes and new OSN functionalities. - Platform independence - The solution is client-side, since the OSN Server cannot be influenced - The OSN Service Provider can retrieve anonymized data relevant to him.